roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 1. Run `yarn dev` to start development web server.
 1. Open the link in a browser to see the dev / test website (usually `http://localhost:5173`)

 If you are looking for code examples, check in the `svelte-fomantic-ui/src/lib/tests` folder where the examples from the Fomantic UI website have been replicated for testing and documentation purposes.
 Even if you don't wish to run the dev server as above, you can still see the worked code.
+These are also linked to in the [progress README](https://github.com/roycdaviesuoa/svelte-fomantic-ui) in the `Test Link / Example Code` column